-- 11. The Committee observed that Croatia had a national evidence based and costed plan for clearance and survey in place (Action #2, #19).
-The Committee recalled that Croatia submitted in 2022, in its updated work plan projected to address a total of 63.7 square kilometres in 2023, 59.9 square kilometres in 2024, and 47.0 square kilometres in 2025 (Action #20). - 12.
-Action #20 of the OAP requests States to annually update their national work plans based on new evidence and report on adjusted milestones in their Article 7 reports by 30 April each year, including information on the number of areas and amount of mined area to be addressed annually and on how priorities have been established.
-The Committee recalled that while Croatia in its updated work plan submitted in 2022 included annual updates to their national work plans based on new evidence and reported on adjusted milestones, including on how priorities have been established.
-The Committee noted that Croatia had not provided updated information in its Article 7 Report regarding progress in implementation of Action #20 and would welcome further information in this regard. - 13.Croatia reported on its efforts to integrate convention implementation activities into national development plans, including projects on sustainable development and the environment (Action #1). - 14.Croatia reported making an annual national financial contribution towards implementation, including 69.8% of funds financed through the State budget, 29.7% of funds realised through European Union contributions, and 2.3% of funds contributed through the Swiss-Croatian Cooperation Programme (Action #1). - 15.
-Croatia reported on its efforts to strengthen partnerships, including by well-established priorities and sustainable development through three major components: Economic growth, Environmental stewardship and Social inclusion contained in such projects, such as "Naturavita", "Fearless Velebit" and "Karlovac Karst" and that one of the core purposes of these projects focuses on the protection
+- 11. The Committee observed that Croatia had a national evidence based and costed plan for clearance and survey in place.
+(Action #2, #19) - 12.
+The Committee observed that Croatia in its updated work plan submitted 30 April 2024 indicated adjusted milestones based on new evidence, including information on the number of areas and the amount of area to be addressed annually and on how priorities have been established for all explosive ordnance, including anti-personnel mines.
+In this regard, Croatia projects to address 58.2 square kilometres in 2024 and 51.2 square kilometres in 2025.
+(Action #20) - 13.Croatia reported making an annual national financial contribution towards implementation, including 70.3% of funds financed through the State budget, 27.6% of funds realised through European Union contributions, and 2.1% of funds contributed through the Swiss-Croatian Cooperation Programme.
+(Action #1) - 14.Croatia reported on its efforts to integrate convention implementation activities into national development plans, including sustainable development priorities in three major components; economic growth, environmental stewardship and social inclusion.
+(Action #1) - 15.Croatia reported on its efforts to strengthen partnerships, including ongoing projects, such as "Naturavita," "Fearless Velebit" and "Karlovac Karst" that focus on the protection of forests, incorporating preservation, rehabilitation and development in the ecological and economic sense.
+(Action #6) - 16.The OAP requests States Parties to ensure that the different needs and perspectives of women, girls, boys and men are considered and inform all areas of Convention implementation and mine action programmes, in order to deliver an inclusive approach.
+The Committee recalled that while Croatia in its updated work plan submitted in 2022 reported on the results of the "Demining and

-- of forests, incorporating preservation, rehabilitation and development in the ecological and economic sense (Action #6). - 16.
-Action #3 of the OAP requests States Parties to ensure that the different needs and perspectives of women, girls, boys and men are considered and inform all areas of Convention implementation and mine action programmes, in order to deliver an inclusive approach.
-The Committee recalled that while Croatia in its updated work plan submitted in 2022 reported on the results of the "Demining and Socio-Economic Integration" project survey that aims to ensure that the different needs and perspectives of women, girls, boys and men are considered and inform all areas of Convention implementation, including the establishment of an explosive ordnance database that will serve to direct future projects, Croatia had not provided updated information in its Article 7 Report on its efforts in implementation of Action #3 and would welcome further information in this regard. - 17.Action #26 of the OAP requests States to ensure that national strategies and work plans for completion make provisions for a sustainable national capacity to address previously unknown mined areas, including newly mined areas discovered following completion.
-The Committee observed that Croatia had not provided updated information in its Article 7 Report on its efforts in implementation of Action #26 and would welcome further information in this regard.
+Socio-Economic Integration" that aims to ensure that the different needs and perspectives of women, girls, boys and men inform the establishment of an explosive ordnance database that will serve to direct future projects.
+The Committee observed that Croatia had not provided updated information in its Article 7 Report in this regard and would welcome further information.
+(Action #3).

+17. The Committee observed that Croatia in its updated work plan submitted 30 April 2024 indicated its efforts to make provisions for a sustainable national capacity to address previously unknown mined areas, including newly mined areas discovered following completion.
+(Action #26)